The Bioinformatics team is composed of 4 bioinformaticians. They take care of :

 - Management of computing resources (servers, storage space, databases, software)

-- Increase in computing power and storage space
+- Update of computing power and storage space (GPU computing, …)

 - Computing and bioinformatics support for EGID (European Genomic Institute for Diabetes)